I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/nf-filterpipeline-ixpsdocumentconsumer-sendfixeddocumentsequence.md

 <p><code>SendFixedDocumentSequence</code> returns an <b>HRESULT</b> value.</p>

 ## -remarks
-<p>Only one <a href="https://msdn.microsoft.com/library/windows/hardware/ff550972">IFixedDocumentSequence</a> interface can be sent.
-The <code>SendFixedDocumentSequence</code> method will fail if a filter submits more than one such interface for the same print job.</p>

-<p>Only one <a href="https://msdn.microsoft.com/library/windows/hardware/ff550972">IFixedDocumentSequence</a> interface can be sent.
+<p>Only one <a href="print.ifixeddocumentsequence">IFixedDocumentSequence</a> interface can be sent.
 The <code>SendFixedDocumentSequence</code> method will fail if a filter submits more than one such interface for the same print job.</p>

 ## -requirements
 <table>